-8. Virtual currencies:
+Virtual currencies:

-Starting in 2019, the IRS requires a disclosure of any trading with respect to virtual currencies.
+The IRS requires a disclosure of any trading with respect to virtual currencies.

 In order to complete this disclosure, please provide details with respect to any transactions in virtual currencies completed in the year.

 We look forward to hearing from you early in the tax season!